 Right after entering the Museum, you will notice a building resemble a school yet has bare wire everywhere and regulation for prisoners.
 As you proceed, it is possible to witness old cells with steel bars and iron chains.

-Aside from its theme, Tuol Sleng has a common type of presentation and collection for a museum such as documentary, photos.
-There are a huge number of photos taken from the victims in Prison 21.
-Visitors will see a wide variety of prisoners including children, women, old people,etc….
-However, not all of them are portraits, but some are prisoners who had been tortured.
+Aside from its theme, Tuol Sleng has a common type of presentation and collection for a museum such as documentaries, photos.
+There is a huge number of photos taken from the victims in Prison 21.
+Visitors will see a wide variety of prisoners including children, women, old people, etc. However, not all of them are portraits, but some are prisoners who had been tortured.
 In many situations, if you stay along in a room filled with those photos, it can be a little bit earlier.

 You can continue venturing to a building where you may encounter various torture tools and devices.
 Added with the example in the photo, you can imagine the horrible experience they have been through.
 Outside of the museum, there are other torture devices as well, like the huge jars which were filled with water to drop prisoners inside.

 Along with “the Killings Fields”, Tuol Sleng is a must-visit location for tourists from all over the world.
 You can also try the fantastic audio tour for the better experience in the museum.
 It will be a different image of a beautiful and tranquil Cambodia today.